What Is a Word Tracker?

 What it doesn't do:

-Why I built it: After NaNoWriMo shut down in 2024, I wanted that same tracking and accountability but year-round.
+Why it exists: After NaNoWriMo shut down in March 2025, the year-round tracking and accountability gap got bigger.
 Authorlytica focuses on low friction (fast logging) and high motivation (visible streaks and trends).

 Best for: Writers who want deadline-driven planning with flexible pacing.